bregman-arie/devops-exercises/README.md

 <summary>In general, what do you need in order to communicate?</summary><br><b>

   - A common language (for the two ends to understand)
-  - A way to address who do you want to communicate with
+  - A way to address who you want to communicate with
   - A Connection (so the content of the communication can reach the recipients)

 </b></details>